-When we first visited Eno River State Park, it quickly became clear that this was not just another place to visit in North Carolina.
-It’s filled with some of our favorite hikes, and a short drive from downtown Durham.
+When we first visited Eno River State Park, it quickly became clear that this was not just another outdoor activity.
+Instead, it’s a truly special place to visit in North Carolina, filled with some of our favorite hikes, and a short drive from downtown Durham.

 The park is a can’t-miss for people seeking outdoor fun in Bull City.
 And since there are many ways to enjoy the Eno, we thought it was high time to share some of our favorites.

 We even mix in some pop culture along with our favorite trails, water activities, and more from this awesome North Carolina state park.

 This post on Eno River State Park is a part of our Durham series.
 We originally created it on July 23, 2019.
 It has been maintained and updated, as of October 16, 2019.

 Eno River State Park

 The 4,200-acre Eno River State Park opened in 1975 and working together with the City of Durham-managed West Point on the Eno, preserves 14 miles of the 42-mile long Eno River.

 The river is named after the Eno People, who lived along the river before European exploration.
 The Eno River Association serves as the park’s stewards, continuing the fight for conservation and to leave something behind for generations beyond you and me.
 You can follow them here.